Gastrinoma- Dx: Patients present with hypergastrinemia and severe recurrent peptic ulcer disease (Zollinger Ellison syndrome)

 - Secretin stimulation test confirms (gastrin increases with gastrinoma).

-- Localization is done with CT, octreotide scan, IOUS, or duodenoscopy.
+- Localization is done with CT, octreotide scan, endoscopic US, IOUS, or duodenoscopy.

 - Tx: Management depends on localization (gastrinoma triangle is junction of cystic duct, the common bile duct, and D2/D3 junction inferiorly)